 In the A-Z of life, it’s the little things that matter!
 That’s what Pratham’s gratitude list reminded me of!

-The list is evolving ever since we started practicing Gratitude this way, here’s one such list:
+The list is evolving ever since we started practising Gratitude this way, here’s one such list:

 This list would be an ever-evolving one.
 Some days we are only at A, B, C, D, E, the kids’ attention span as per Psychiatrist Colette Poole- Boykin is not more than ‘Kids age multiplied by 2 or 5 minutes’, the result approximates the amount of time the child can stay focused.